Walker-Case/mc-jeweler/README.md

 | ![Sapphire Gem](/image/sapphire_gem.png)   | Sapphire gems contain the more supernatural effects such as slow falling and night vision.                                                                    |
 | ![Amethyst Gem](/image/amethyst_gem.png)   | Amethyst gems contain more supernatural combat effects such as mob resistances.                                                                               |
 | ![Prismatic Gem](/image/prismatic_gem.png) | Prismatic gems are a combination of most gems and as such are able to provide almost every effect there is and in higher concentrations.                      |

+<h2>API</h2>
+There is currently a rudemnentary API to allow modders to add their own effects and gems.
+This API is expected to continue to evolve so any constructive feedback is greatly supported.
+Documentation can be found on the github wiki.